-Ravi’s action is seen by the current government as an attempt to build online narrative which may impact the political and social agendas.
-This worry of the government is not unfound.
-People within the ruling party are sharing similar toolkit.
-For example, BJP affiliate Kapil Mishra through his twitter handle announced about Hindu Ecosystem (HES) on 16th Nov, 2020.
-The google form used for recruiting requires one to indicate ‘any special interest in topics like Gau Raksha (cow vigilantism), love jihad, Mandir Nirman (temple building), Hindu Ekta etc. The form also requires persons registering to provide their phone number and join the online and offline teams.
-Ten days after registration our team was invited to join Hindu Eco System telegram groups.
-Main group led to Research group, Writers Group and Graphics group.
+Ravi’s action is seen by the current government as an attempt to build an online narrative which may sway public opinion.
+This worry of the government is not unfound, and people within the ruling party are sharing similar toolkits.
+For example, BJP affiliate Kapil Mishra through his Twitter handle announced the Hindu Ecosystem (HES) on 16th Nov, 2020.
+The Google form used for recruitment requires indicating “any special area of interest” in topics like Gau Raksha (cow vigilantism), love jihad, Mandir Nirman (temple building), Hindu Ekta etc. The form also requires persons registering to provide their phone number and join online and offline teams.
+Ten days after our fake registration, our team was invited to join Hindu Eco System telegram groups.
+The main group led to Research group, Writers Group and Graphics group.

-On 27th Nov, 2020, 11 days after our attempt to join Hindu Ecosystem and immediately after the telegram group details were sent the twitter trend with #JoinHinduEcosystem was announced by Kapil Mishra.
+On 27th Nov, 2020, 11 days after our attempt to join Hindu Ecosystem and immediately after we received the Telegram group details, the Twitter trend with #JoinHinduEcosystem was announced by Kapil Mishra.
 The trend was fabricated through an ‘online toolkit’ which required participants to copy-paste the content to amplify the hashtag.

-5th Dec, 2020 an online meeting with members of the telegram group was announced in which HES was introduced and a roadmap was discussed.
-In the slides past twitter campaigns led by IT Cell were shared.
+On 5th Dec, 2020, an online meeting with members of the Telegram group was announced, in which HES would be introduced and a roadmap would be discussed.
+In the slides, past twitter campaigns led by the BJP IT Cell were shared.

-10th Dec, 2020 twitter trend #NoHumanRights4Hindus against interfaith marriages in India was amplified by the group through an ‘online toolkit’.
+On 10th Dec, 2020, The Twitter trend #NoHumanRights4Hindus, a hashtag against interfaith marriages in India, was advertised by the group through an ‘online toolkit’.

-Twitterati was quick to point the hypocrisy in the arrest of Disha Ravi for sharing farmer’s protest online tool-kit and slapped with sedition, while Political actors and public figures like Mishra, continue to engage in similar online influence behaviour.
+The Twitterati was quick to point the hypocrisy in the arrest and slapping with sedition charges of Disha Ravi for sharing a farmer’s protest online toolkit, while political actors and public figures like Mishra continue to engage in similar online behaviour.

-There is a growing concern over fabricated online narrative and rumours which has led to offline consequences around the world.
-However, what are the actual influence of these online behaviours in (a) setting the social agenda, (b) setting the political agenda and (c) legitimising/rationalising political and social actions/inactions, are yet to be systematically studied.
+There is a growing concern over fabricated online narratives and rumours which have led to offline consequences around the world.
+However, what the actual influence of these online behaviours are in (a) setting the social agenda, (b) setting the political agenda and (c) legitimising/rationalising political and social actions/inactions, remains to be systematically studied.

 The trends are collected by Shivam Maurya who is a data-scientist by the day and social activist by evening.
 For analysis of the trends and collaboration drop an email to email@example.com